 Special Issue: Many courts like to schedule a Status Hearing within a few days of the Adversary Hearing to jump start services to families.
-To maximize the effectiveness of the new assessment tools, it is recommended that courts conduct Status Hearings at around 60 days into the case.
 The law requires that the CANS be administered within 45 days of removal, and DFPS policy sets the completion date at 30 days.
 The FSNA is conducted with the family within the first three weeks of removal and is used to inform the CANS.
 Both the STAR Health clinician and the CPS caseworker need time to utilize the CANS and FSNA tools with fidelity.
 Allowing time for a thorough assessment and coordination of efforts should produce child and family service plans that set a path toward achieving permanency as quickly as possible for the child and family.